 A new presence at the heart of the Danforth Campus

-Coinciding with the launch of the Arts & Sciences Strategic Plan, Washington University in St. Louis will construct a new state-of-the-art building for Arts & Sciences, the largest school on the Danforth Campus.
+Coinciding with the launch of the Arts & Sciences Strategic Plan, Washington University in St. Louis is constructing a new state-of-the-art building and the first dedicated home for Arts & Sciences on the Danforth Campus.

-The building and surrounding landscape will create a new quad at the heart of campus, west of Olin Library and north of Graham Chapel.
-The facility will bring ample space and opportunity for Arts & Sciences to:
+The approximately 110,000-square-foot, three-story building and its surrounding landscape will create a new quad at the heart of campus, west of Olin Library and northwest of Graham Chapel.
+The building and quadrangle will be named for Michael W. and Quirsis V. Riney in recognition of a pledge from Michael, BSBA ’08, and Quirsis “Kaisy” Riney, St. Louis business leaders and philanthropists.

 Arts & Sciences shares building project updates, names architect